29 December 26th, 1946

 I signed right there on the spot, and it was settled that I would play with the Windsor Theater for the whole next year.

 I didn’t need to make a secret out of it.
 I told the managers of the People’s Theater right away that next season I had decided to join the “Professor”’s troupe in the Windsor Theater.
 They were happy for me, or at least that’s how it seemed to me.
 But Edelstein was upset that I didn’t tell him earlier I was thinking of leaving.
 And let me say, this was not unreasonable; I should have told him about it earlier, because he had always really stood up for me and treated me very well.
 But the deal had been made, and there was no going back.
 I was really looking forward to it too.
-I had to get out of the situation I was stuck in in the People’s Theater where I never got the opportunities I wanted because Bessie Thomashefsky was always “playing in pants” and getting all the roles that, in my opinion, I was better suited for…
+I had to get out of the situation I was stuck in in the People’s Theater where I never got the opportunities I wanted because Bessie Thomashefsky was always “playing in trousers” and getting all the roles that, in my opinion, I was better suited for…

 The truth was, in those days the “Professor” Moishe Ish Horowitz Halevy’s career was heading downhill, and his plays which he quickly threw together like he was baking fresh buns were not as well-received as they used to be.
 New winds had started to blow in the Yiddish theater.
 Audiences were developing more sophisticated tastes, and the leading actors had a strong interest in playing better roles.
 The historical and non-historical operettas that the “Professor” churned out looked more and more ridiculous.
 But the “Professor”, he was still very impressed with himself and still acted like a wealthy prince, a great magnate, throwing money around left and right.